hakanayaz/PIRQ_Draft/Module 2/1_Language_Specific_Phase_(LSP)/README.md

-# 1. Intro: Quantum Parsers and ASTs
+# 1. Language Specific Phase (LSP)

 This section has considerable overlap with the tutorials in [Module 1](../../Module%201/).
-It focuses primarily on the standard steps of lexical and syntactical analysis which we explored in depth in the previous module, and serves to ease the reader in to the quantum space using these familiar phases.
+It focuses primarily on the standard steps of lexical and syntactical analysis which we explored in depth in the previous module, and explores them in the context of language specific steps of compilation.

 ## OpenQASM 3